-FOR THE YEAR ENDED SEPTEMBER 30, 2011
+FOR THE FFIRST QUARTER ENDED DECEMBER 31, 2011

-DATED JANUARY 30, 2012
+DATED FEBRUARY 29, 2012

-The following Management Discussion and Analysis should be read in conjunction with Arch Biopartners Inc's (the "Company") audited consolidated financial statements and related notes for the year ended September 30, 2011 which were prepared in accordance with Canadian generally accepted accounting principles ("Canadian GAAP").
+The following Management Discussion and Analysis ("MD&A") should be read in conjunction with Arch Biopartners Inc's (the "Company") unaudited condensed consolidated interim financial statements and related notes for the three months ended December 31, 2011 which were prepared in accordance with International Financial Reporting Standards ("IFRS") and comparative periods have been restated in accordance with IFRS where applicable.

-The consolidated financial statements have been prepared in accordance with Canadian GAAP applicable to a going concern that contemplates the realization of assets and the payment of liabilities in the ordinary course of business.
+The unaudited condensed consolidated interim financial statements have been prepared in accordance with IFRS applicable to a going concern that contemplates the realization of assets and the payment of liabilities in the ordinary course of business.
 Accordingly, they do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern.
 In other than the normal course of business, the Company may be required to realize its assets and liquidate its liabilities and commitments at amounts different from those in the accompanying consolidated financial statements.
 The Company's viability as a going concern is dependent upon its ability to obtain adequate financing, the on-going support of its shareholders, affiliates and creditors, and to achieve profitable levels of operation.
 It is not possible to predict whether financing efforts shall be successful or if the Company will attain profitable levels of operations.